Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • What if I make a mistake and my relationship suffers?

-• Seeking reassurance from others that they didn’t make a mistake or that it won’t lead to a negative outcome
+• Seeking reassurance from others that you didn’t make a mistake or that it won’t lead to a negative outcome

 • Confessing perceived mistakes that may or may not have occurred